 These should include:

-You’ll need to provide these details (as well as photos or videos of the damage and a description of what happened) to your insurance provider to begin the claims process.
+You’ll need to provide these details (as well as a description of what happened, and photos or videos of the damage if you have them) to your insurance provider to assist with the claims process.

 Sometimes, an accident can leave your or the other driver’s car in a dangerous situation (e.g. if it’s on fire, oil has spilt, or the engine has overheated).
 When this happens, these tips could help: